usethesource/rascal-website/docs/Library/Type.md

 ```

 #### Synopsis

-Determine if the given type is a real.
+Determine if the given type is an real.

 ## function isRatType {#Type-isRatType}